 Rare Crafts of India

-International Craft Day is marked on 15th October every calendar year, the day is dedicated to celebrate world crafts, and it received overwhelming response from Craft Lovers, Craft Companies, Design Institutions and general public at large.
-This year's International Craft Day (ICD) brings on board more diverse craft forms, new artisans and visitors from many nations.
-The special introduction this year is International Craft Awards to recognize artisans/craftsman, designers, organisations and others who have dedicated life for the development of crafts and craft sector.
+International Craft Day is on 15th October, 2018 and celebrated every calendar year on the same day, dedicated to acknowledge world crafts and the tireless work of millions of artisan & crafts person, the celebration of last two International Craft Day has received great response from all over.
+The special introduction last year was 1st ever International Craft Awards to recognize artisans/craftsman, designers, organisations and others who have dedicated life for the development of crafts and craft sector.
 Even Google has recognised this as an important day!